-- Children who need a social worker (Child in Need & Child Protection) - Children missing from education - □ Elective Home Education (EHE) - Children requiring mental health support - Looked after children and previously looked after children - Children with special educational needs & disabilities/health issues - Children who are part of the LGBTQ+ community

-Paragraphs 170-204 of Keeping Children Safe 2023 explain in more detail about these groups.
-We support these groups by having: -

-□ Vigilance: to have adults notice when things are troubling them

-□ Understanding and action: to be heard and understood; and to have that understanding acted upon.

-Stability: to be able to develop an on-going stable relationship of trust with those helping them.

-Respect: to be treated with the expectation that they are competent, rather than not.

-□ Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans.

-Explanation: to be informed of the outcome of assessments, decisions and how they have been reached, positive or negative.

-Support: to be provided with support in their own right as well as a member of their family.

-Advocacy: to be provided with advocacy, to assist them in putting forward their views.
+Children who need a social worker (Child in Need & Child Protection) Children missing from education Elective Home Education (EHE) Children requiring mental health support Looked after children and previously looked after children Children with special educational needs & disabilities/health issues Children who are part of the LGBTQ+ community □ detail a Paragraphs 170-204 of Keeping Children Safe 2023 explain in more about these groups.
+We support these groups by having: - □ Vigilance: to have adults notice when things are troubling them □ Understanding and action: to be heard and understood; and to have that understanding acted upon. □ Stability: to be able to develop an on-going stable relationship of trust with those helping them.
+Respe ct: to be treated with the expectation that they are competent, rather than not. ation and engagement: to be informed about and involved in s, decisions, concerns and plans. they / have nation : to be informed of the outcome of assessments, decisions and how been reached, positive or negative. □ fam rt: to be provided with support in their own right as well as a member of their Ádvoc acy: to be provided with advocacy, to assist them in putting forward their